samis-group/homelab/README.md

 | :exclamation:  IMPORTANT!  |
 |----------------------------|

 There is a ***very small*** chance that your password will not have exported into the file correctly as `make` and `bash` don't handle special characters well, as much as I tried to make it.
 It will be fine if you have a normal password with no successive backslashes like '\\\\' for example.
-The script will warn you if it failed and will tell you to use [this python script instead](./bin/parse_pass.py):
+The script will warn you if it failed and will tell you to use [this python script I built instead](./bin/parse_pass.py):

 ```bash
 ./bin/parse_pass.py 'super_secret_password'